Multica Docs

 Once ready:

-If you prefer running the Docker Compose steps manually: cp .env.example .env, edit JWT_SECRET, then docker compose -f docker-compose.selfhost.yml pull && docker compose -f docker-compose.selfhost.yml up -d.
+If you prefer running the Docker Compose steps manually: cp .env.example .env, edit JWT_SECRET, POSTGRES_PASSWORD, and the password segment in DATABASE_URL, then docker compose -f docker-compose.selfhost.yml pull && docker compose -f docker-compose.selfhost.yml up -d.

 Step 2 — Log In

 Open http://localhost:3000.
-The Docker self-host stack defaults to APP_ENV=production (set in docker-compose.selfhost.yml), so the dev master code is disabled by default for safety on public deployments.
+The Docker self-host stack defaults to APP_ENV=production (set in docker-compose.selfhost.yml), and there is no fixed verification code by default.
 Pick one of the following to log in:

 • Recommended (production): configure RESEND_API_KEY in .env, then restart the backend.
 Real verification codes will be sent to the email address you enter.
 See Configuration below.

-• Without configuring either: the verification code is generated server-side and printed to the backend container logs (look for [DEV] Verification code for ...:).
+• Without email configured: the verification code is generated server-side and printed to the backend container logs (look for [DEV] Verification code for ...:).
 Useful for one-off testing on a single machine.

 Changes to ALLOW_SIGNUP and GOOGLE_CLIENT_ID also take effect after restarting the backend / compose stack.
 The web UI reads both from /api/config at runtime, so no web rebuild is needed.

-Warning: do not set APP_ENV=development on a publicly reachable instance — anyone who knows an email address can then log in with 888888.
+Warning: do not set MULTICA_DEV_VERIFICATION_CODE on a publicly reachable instance — anyone who knows an email address can then log in with that fixed code.

 Step 3 — Install CLI & Start Daemon